-A brief thought on the Christian debate between ‘Eternal Security’ (which probably has other names, but very basically asserts that a person cannot lose their salvation), and viewpoints that argue that you can lose your salvation (by falling into a pattern of sin, and generally not practicing your faith):
+A brief thought on the Christian debate between ‘Eternal Security’ (which may have other names, but very basically asserts that a person cannot lose their salvation), and other viewpoints which argue that you can lose your salvation (by falling into a pattern of sin, and generally not practicing your faith):

 I believe that the call is not for a bare minimum, but for a relationship.